 As we’re fond of saying, your backyard is a work in progress.
 You don’t have to create everything at once.
 Whether or not you have a pool or an outdoor kitchen, you can start small by defining your sunny backyard space with cozy seating areas or by giving ordinary patios a special boost with your distinctive twist on a backyard pergola!

 We are pool financing solution experts who also provide the means to install outdoor kitchens, pergolas and patios, pavers and masonry, and outdoor fireplaces.
-Low rates and 20-year terms make the decision to renovate a home much easier.
+Low rates and long terms make the decision to renovate a home much easier.

 At Lyon Financial, we love the difference we can make for your family by providing something that puts years of memories within reach.
 Call 877-754-5966 for more information about installing your corner of paradise!